Updated May 2020

 While you cannot view the full record for eviction cases in every state, you can get a thorough briefing or full access in most states with this type of case.

-It’s important that you actually view the eviction case.
+It’s important you actually view the eviction case.
 Don’t let the presence of an eviction case cause you to write off a potential tenant.

 In some cases, bad landlords try to wrongfully evict a tenant, and this would still cause an eviction case to be present in the person’s history.

-While learning how to check eviction records, it’s essential that you consider the meaning of every result that you find in your eviction record search to give every tenant a balanced chance.
+While learning how to check eviction records, it’s essential that you consider the meaning of every result you find in your eviction record search to give every tenant a balanced chance.

 If you cannot view the record online or travel to the courthouse in person, call them to see if you can pay a copy fee to have a record of the case mailed to you.